Meghan Markle’s Net Worth And Other Interesting Tidbits Of Information

 Meghan Markle’s Background

-Meghan Markle full name is Rachel Meghan Markle.
+Meghan Markle’s full name is Rachel Meghan Markle.
 She was born on August 4, 1981 in Los Angeles.
 As the daughter of Thomas W. Markle – who is an Emmy Award-winning director of photography – Markle grew up in a world surrounded by television.
 In fact, she spent years of her childhood visiting her father on the set of the television show Married… with Children.

 Per News.Mic, Meghan supplemented her income in between her acting jobs through freelance calligraphy.
 In fact, her handwriting earned her a number of different jobs like working for Robin Thicke and Dolce & Gabbana.
 Markle claims calligraphy was a fairly lucrative career path for her.